Is graviton shot noise detectable?: Graviton shot noise and LIGO

 Earlier, we calculated the energy of an oscillator (\ref{eq:oscE}) and the amount of power required to maintain a forced oscillator (\ref{eq:oscP}).
 Dividing $P$ by the sampling rate $r$, we obtain the energy per sample, which we can compare against the energy of a single graviton, same as that of a single photon, at angular frequency $\omega$: $E_g = \hbar \omega$.
 We then calculate the number of gravitons per measurement sample:

 For $m = 40$~kg, $\omega = 2\pi(250~{\rm Hz})$ (the peak frequency of, e.g., the GW150914 event \cite{LIGO2016}), $\Delta L = 10^{-21}\times 4$~km, $r = 4096$~Hz, we get

 gravitons per sample.

-This implies ${\rm SNR} \simeq 12.05$, or, in the language preferred by signal engineers, $\sim 10.8$~dB.
+This implies ${\rm SNR} \approx 12.06$, or, in the language preferred by signal engineers, $\sim 10.8$~dB.

+Can this result be valid?
+We have, after all, another expression for the gravitational wave cross-section per unit mass, in the form of Eq.~(\ref{eq:sigma}).
+However, this form would assume a gravitational wave antenna that operates with 100\% efficiency.
+Clearly, LIGO is no such antenna, as its physical size is more than two orders of magnitude smaller than the wavelength of the detected signal.
+In this case, we can characterize the antenna efficiency in the small antenna limit, $L\ll\lambda$, by \cite{Balanis1997}:

+an expression that follows directly from assuming a pure sine wave signal amplitude with wavenumber $k=2\pi/\lambda$, and the resulting signal power distribution along the antenna length.
+Let us attempt to use this expression in the context of the GW150914 event, which took place $d\approx 1.4$ billion light years from Earth, and emitted the equivalent of approximately $5M_\odot$ (5 solar masses) of energy over the course of $\delta t\sim 200$~ms at a characteristic frequency of $\sim 250$~Hz.
+From this, we can easily compute the total number of gravitons: $N_g\approx 5M_\odot c^2/\hbar\omega\simeq 5.4\times 10^{78}$, which translates into $N_g/(4\pi d^2)\sim 2.46\times 10^{27}/{\rm m}^2$ gravitons on the surface of a sphere with a radius of $d=1.4\times 10^9$~ly over a duration of $0.2$~s.
+From this, we calculate

+This would be the number of gravitons captured from the event by a $m=40$~kg gravitational wave antenna operating at 100\% efficiency.
+However, when we take the estimated antenna efficiency into account, we get instead

+Again, we see uncanny agreement between two independently calculated numbers, given by (\ref{eq:N1}) and (\ref{eq:N2}).
+This is a strong indication that our calculation, though approximate, reflects reality.

 How can we make use of this result?
 The mere presence of Gaussian noise in the LIGO signal does not by itself imply that gravity is quantized.
-However, should we find that the noise is absent, or rather, that the observed noise is inconsistent with the presence of an $-10.8$~dB noise contribution by gravity quantization, this could prove to be a powerful negative result, strong evidence {\em against} quantum gravity.
+However, should we find that the noise is absent, or rather, that the observed noise is inconsistent with the presence of a $-10.8$~dB noise contribution by gravity quantization, this could prove to be a powerful negative result, strong evidence {\em against} quantum gravity.

 Easier said than done!
-An SNR of 10.8~dB is a very respectable value, allowing for a clear signal to be discerned if no other noise sources are present.
-Of course in the actual LIGO experiment, plenty of other noise sources are, in fact, present, and keeping noise under control has been one of the daunting challenges of the experiment.
+An SNR of 10.8~dB is a very respectable value, allowing for a clear signal to be discerned in he absence of other noise sources.
+Of course in the actual LIGO experiment, plenty of other noise sources are, in fact, present.
+Keeping noise under control has been one of the daunting challenges of the experiment.

 To compare against other noise sources, we need to consider the spectral noise density associated with this result.
 For this, we first need to compute the strain associated with graviton shot noise:

 Somewhat surprisingly, as the shot noise itself, $\sqrt{N}$ is a linear function of the strain $h$, the associated strain $h_{\rm shot}$ does not depend on the signal amplitude, only its frequency.